How It Works

-This page walks through a complete call lifecycle, from the moment a patient dials the number to post-call analysis.
+This page walks through a complete interaction lifecycle using a voice call as the example, since voice is the most complex modality.
 Every step maps to a real system component.

 When a call comes in, the system does not wait for the patient to pick up.
 During the ring time, it: